harshad-lohande/agentic_rag/README.md

 * **Dynamic Citations**: The safety agent adds specific, numbered citations to the final answer, referencing the source documents that support its claims, which adds a layer of credibility and verifiability.
 * **Token Usage Tracking**: The system tracks and displays the token consumption (prompt, completion, and total) for every turn of the conversation, providing clear visibility into API costs.
 * **Local-First & Containerized**: The entire application, including the vector database and the backend API, runs locally in a containerized environment using Docker, ensuring consistency and portability.
+* **Structured Logging**: All application events are logged in a structured JSON format, making it easy to monitor, query, and analyze the system's behavior in a production environment.
+* **Memory-Efficient Ingestion**: The system uses a streaming approach to parse and chunk large documents, ensuring that even very large files can be processed without overwhelming the system's memory.

 ---